wapiti-scanner/wapiti/doc/FAQ.md

 ### I'm a forensic expert working on a case where Wapiti is used, can you help me ? ###

-Yes I can help you understanding how Wapiti works and what are the files involved.
+Yes I can help you understand how Wapiti works and what are the files involved.

 ### I found some vulnerabilities in a web application using Wapiti, should I mention it ? ###